yitingliii/CIS-550/README.md

 # Melody Quest
-This is a website designed by Haorui, Yiting, Kris and Jason as Final Project for CIS 5500 Fall 2024.
+A website designed by Haorui, Yiting, Kris and Jason as Final Project for CIS 5500 Fall 2024.

+## Page Description
 This is a music search page for people to explore!

 - Home Page: The home page is like the cover of our website.
 From the home page, the user can go to any page they are interested in.